Dr Laurie Patterson

 Laurie completed both an undergraduate and postgraduate degree in Sport and Exercise Science at Leeds Beckett University.
 On completion of her Master’s degree, Laurie remained at the university to work as a Research Assistant, Project Officer and Sport Science Support Officer for three years.

-In 2011, Laurie was awarded a studentship by the Carnegie Faculty to undertake a PhD, which she completed in 2014.
+In 2011, Laurie was awarded a studentship by the Carnegie School of Sport to undertake a PhD, which she completed in 2014.
 Following this success, Laurie was appointed as a Senior Lecturer in Sport and Exercise Psychology.